Breville Pressure Cooker Recall

-The U.S. Consumer Product Safety Commission (CPSC) in December 2015 issued a recall notice for more than 35,600 Breville Pressure Cookers over a risk of a Breville fast slow cooker explosion.
+The U.S. Consumer Product Safety Commission (CPSC) in December 2015 issued a recall notice for more than 35,600 Breville Pressure Cookers over a risk of a Breville slow cooker explosion due to a potentially defective pressure release valve.

 Breville received at least 5 reports of people who suffered burns — including 2nd-degree burns to the hands, arms, or stomach — as well as 5 reports of steam or scalding hot contents exploding out of the Fast Slow Cooker due to built-up pressure.